Ayush1099/NewsApp/README.md

 ## Introduction
-This is a News Application which fetches Daily news of various categories.
+This is a News Application which shows Daily news of various categories.
+The news are fetched using a third party news API.

 ## Technologies Used
 - React JS: A JavaScript library for building user interfaces.